fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 10: Obesity science, politics, and ethics
+Continuing with our obsession with fat, this week we evaluate some pieces on the so-called obesity epidemic in America.
+This week is less about historical constructions of diet as we've been focused on; instead we're looking at contemporary rhetoric of diet and health in terms of obesity.
+These articles are a bit dated, but they still perfectly exemplify the kind of dietary philosophies and speculation that we see everyday.
+Our job will be to critically evaluate these in terms of how we've learned to think about health and diet via history.

 ### Mon 10/19
 - Gary Taubes and Cristin Kearns Couzens, [Big Sugar's Sweet Little Lies](https://www.motherjones.com/environment/2012/10/sugar-industry-lies-campaign/), _Mother Jones_ (Nov/Dec 2012).